microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/invoicing-chargeback.md

 ## 🍎 Learn more at the FinOps Foundation

 This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
-For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [Chargeback and finance integration capability](https://www.finops.org/framework/capabilities/chargeback/) article in the FinOps Framework documentation.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [invoicing and Chargeback capability](https://www.finops.org/framework/capabilities/invoicing-chargeback/) article in the FinOps Framework documentation.

 You can also find related videos on the FinOps Foundation YouTube channel:

 <!--[!VIDEO https://www.youtube.com/embed/{id}?list={list}]-->
-{% include video.html title="Chargeback and finance integration videos" id="SVkS0EjsZS56I1qO" list="PLUSCToibAswkALdvffeZWF-3L4ubFuobD" %}
+{% include video.html title="Invoicing and chargeback videos" id="SVkS0EjsZS56I1qO" list="PLUSCToibAswkALdvffeZWF-3L4ubFuobD" %}

 <br>